Trust Me (The Americans): Critical reviews

 "Trust Me" received critical acclaim.
 Eric Goldman of IGN gave the episode an "amazing" 9 out of 10 and wrote, "This week's Americans gave us a 'What if?' scenario, as the Jennings found themselves apparently found out as spies, captured and tortured.
 Yes, shortly before the ruse was revealed, I realized it couldn't be real – it's too early in the series and it was clear the FBI were not involved in any of this.
-But still, Elizabeth and Phillip were put through hell and it was shocking and powerful to see."
+But still, Elizabeth and Philip were put through hell and it was shocking and powerful to see."

 Emily St. James of The A.V.
 Club gave the episode an "A–" grade and wrote, "The Americans cannily uses whatever feelings we have about Russell against us, and while she plays someone who could be Felicity all grown up in the 'normal' scenes, she's a titanic cauldron of rage who's been threatening to boil over everywhere else."

 Alan Sepinwall of HitFix wrote, "'Trust Me' is perhaps the most uneven episode of The Americans to date.
 It features three intertwined stories: one terrible, one gripping, and one that starts off problematic but concludes with some of the series' very best moments."
 Matt Zoller Seitz of Vulture gave the episode a 4 star rating out of 5 and wrote, "As written by Sneha Koorse and directed by Daniel Sackheim, it's a pull-the-rug-out-from-under-you episode that puts the audience in the position of many of its major characters.
 It plunges you into unfamiliar, terrifying situations.
 You aren’t sure what's happening, whom to trust, what it all means, where it's all leading."

 Vicky Frost of The Guardian wrote, "while the Americans might have some large and puzzling plotholes, it is very big on that kind of strong storytelling in which events and themes are mirrored and balanced across various characters and organisations, neatly contrasted for maximum effect."
 Carla Day of TV Fanatic gave the episode a 4.7 star rating out of 5 and wrote, "The Americans has done an exceptional job over the first six episodes with shaking up the format.
 It's definitely not a case-of-the-week show.
 Each episode is centered around something entirely different than the others: it's fixing a mistake, forcing an American to cooperate, telling the story of a historical event, or presenting the core emotional basis of being human."